Submission Guidelines and Policies

 Your submission should:

 - be well-written, interesting to a wide range of readers, and have a level of mathematical maturity that is clearly beyond a typical homework assignment.
+You can expect that your typical reader will be an advanced undergraduate mathematics student; the exposition should be aimed accordingly;

 - contain appropriate references.